astuyve/astuyve.github.io/_posts/2021-11-29-ddb-stream-usage.md

 If you're building a user-facing API, consider shifting all non-essential functionality from the API Function execution into a stream-based, asynchronous Lambda execution.
 Consider a user registration API endpoint.
 Beyond simply storing the user data in the user table, you'll likely want to send the user a confirmation email.
 You could do that inside of the user registration API endpoint, but what happens if the email service is down briefly, or their API is running slowly?

 Instead of forcing the user to endure the downstream effects of your registration business logic, a DynamoDB stream function can send the email asynchronously (and handle retries or failures as needed)!

-This also applies to
+This also applies to situations where a downstream API is flaky, or runs longer than you'd like.
+Using a DDB stream, your function can receive a batch of events, allowing you to group updates to the downstream API and retry failures without the user having to wait.

+We've explored how to speed up and improve reliability of your Serverless applications using DynamoDB streams, next we'll talk about synchronizing data across services.

 ## Linking services together with Pub/Sub